 We’re seeking candidates who are critical thinkers, take initiative, and thrive in a work environment that is both collaborative and fast-paced.
 A successful candidate will possess both the strategic and political acumen to navigate complicated relationships and work in diverse coalitions to move initiatives forward.

 The Austin Policy Coordinator reports directly to the Policy Director.
 This role is a staff union eligible position.

 HOW TO APPLY:

-Send resume, cover letter, and three professional references to email@example.com.
-Please include the position title on the subject line of your email.
+Send resume, cover letter, and three professional references to firstname.lastname@example.org.
+Please include the position title in the subject line of your email.

 WHY WE’RE EXCITED ABOUT YOU: